 - Greens– For a milder pesto, add baby spinach or increase the amount of fresh parsley.

 - Roast the garlic– Instead of just mincing it, try roasting the garlic with olive oil.

 - Cheese– You can substitute another hard cheese for the parmesan cheese.
 Asiago, grana padano, and pecorino romano cheese are all good options.

-- Nutritional yeast– If you’re avoiding dairy or living a vegan lifestyle you can substitute nutritional yeast for the cheese.
+- Nutritional yeast– If you’re avoiding dairy or living a vegan lifestyle, make a vegan pesto by substituting nutritional yeast for the cheese.

-- Lemon juice- Adding citrus to this sauce is a great way to brighten it even more.
+- Citrus– Adding a little lemon juice to this sauce is a great way to brighten it even more.

 - Red pepper– If you want to add a little heat, toss in some crushed red pepper flakes.

-Store any leftover basil pesto sauce in an airtight container in the refrigerator for up to one week or in a freezer bag in the freezer for three months.
-Alternatively, spoon the mixture into an ice cube tray to make pesto cubes.
+Freezer: Store in a freezer bag in the freezer for three months.
+Alternatively, spoon the mixture into ice cube trays to make pesto cubes.
 Store in the freezer so that you have it ready in small portions whenever you want it.